-Looking for a quick and easy meal?
-This is it!
+If you are looking for a quick and easy meal using simple ingredients, this is it!
 Quesadillas are a great way to make taco night more exciting, while ground beef makes them heartier.
 Add your favorite taco customizations to them as well to fit your family's tastes!

 Ground Beef Quesadillas

-- Brown beef in a skillet, then add in taco seasoning and salsa.
+- Cook ground beef in a large skillet over medium-high heat until well browned, drain excess grease then add in taco seasoning and salsa.
 Simmer until most of the liquid from the salsa has evaporated, approximately 3 minutes.

-- Divide the seasoned beef evenly amoung 4 tortilla (can use additional smaller tortillas instead if your desire), then top generously with shredded cheese and fold the quesadillas in half to close.
+- Divide the beef mixture evenly among 4 tortillas (can use additional smaller tortillas instead if your desire), placing it on half of each torilla, then top generously with shredded cheese and fold tortilla in half to close.

-- Place quesadilla in a large skillet set over medium-low heat and cook until nicely browned and cheese has melted, approximately 2-3 minutes.
+- Cook quesadillas in a large skillet set over medium-low heat and cook until you have a crispy tortilla that is nicely browned and cheese has melted, approximately 2-3 minutes.
 Flip and repeat.